Iitian-om/LMS-1.0/README.md

 # LMS-1

-It's our Teams College's Capstone - I Project.
-This is a Learning Management System (LMS) project.
+It's the very first idea of our Teams College's Capstone - I Project.
+To build a Learning Management System (LMS) project. where Eduhub is the very first prototype and if it works then it will be launched as soon as possible.

 # EduHub by IITP - Development Roadmap
 =======